rocqetry/rocqet/README.md

 We currently build with Rocq version `8.19.0` using OCaml `5.1.0`.

 Currently, we only support installation from source.
-In the future, you can expect to install it like so:
+In the future, you can expect to install `Rocqet` like so:
 ```sh
 $ opam install rocqet
 ```